+6.1.
 PSHA Results

-As discussed earlier, ground-motion uncertainty is inherently a part of PSHA, and other uncertainties, such as fault location, are treated with logic trees, which manually assign different weights to a set of expert estimates for each input parameter (Senior Seismic Hazard Analysis Committee, 1997).
-In this project, the weights shown in Table 6 were used to account for uncertainties in location, magnitude, recurrence interval, and attenuation relationship.
-Ground-motion hazard in the New Madrid Seismic Zone can be estimat-
+As discussed earlier, the ground-motion uncertainty is inherently a part of PSHA, and other uncertainties, such as fault location, are treated with logic trees, by which different weights are assigned manually to a set of expert estimates for each input parameter (SSHAC, 1997).
+In this project, the following weights (Table 6) were used to account for the uncertainties in location, magnitude, recurrence-interval, and attenuation relationship.
+It has been shown that the ground-motion hazard at site in the New Madrid Seismic Zone can be estimated with a single equivalent magnitude and distance (Frankel, 2004).
+The de-aggregation analysis also shows that ground motion hazard in Paducah can be approximated by a single equivalent magnitude and distance (Petersen, 2005).
+Although this analysis (Table 6) is not a standard PSHA, it can provide a good estimate (Frankel, 2004; Petersen, 2005) and is easy to understand.
+The hazard curves for PGA, 0.2s PSA, and 1.0s PSA are shown in Figures 31 through 33.
+Table 7 lists ground-motion values on hard rock at several annual probabilities of exceedance at the Paducah Gaseous Diffusion Plant.